dlsu-lscs/LSCS_Website_CMS/blog/2022-08-08-dlsu-spark-2022-sponsors.md

 ---
 <!--StartFragment-->

 SPARK is an annual event held by De La Salle University’s La Salle Computer Society to introduce high school students to a variety of topics under the fields of informatics and computing through a series of short talks and a culminating case competition.
+SPARK 2022 had the theme: How will you utilize technological advancements to improve quality of life of people?, highlighting the importance of improving quality of life and attaining development to solve real-world problems during the pandemic.
+The talks under the program discussed Prototype, Game Development, Artificial Intelligence, Cyber Security, and Ideation Workshop.
+SPARK 2022 was headed by Nicholas Scott Campos and Janina Mishi Bacay.

 All of this would not be possible without the esteemed partners and co-presenters of SPARK 2022.

 #### Motivo